 The key assumptions concerning the future and other key sources of estimating uncertainty at the reporting date, that have a significant risk of causing a significant adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Bank based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
+The Bank based its assumptions and estimates on available parameters when preparing the consolidated financial statements.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances beyond the control of the Bank.
 Such changes are reflected in the assumptions when they occur.